ide8/tacotron2/README.md

 ![Tensorboard Scalars](/img/tacotron-scalars.png)

-Audio samples are saved into tensorbaord as well each `Config.epochs_per_checkpoint`.
-Transcripts for audios are listed in `default.py/Config.phrases`
+Audio samples are saved into tensorbaord each `Config.epochs_per_checkpoint`.
+Transcripts for audios are listed in `Config.phrases`

 ![Tensorboard Audio](/img/tacotron-audio.png)